PHURI001/GI161-Assignment2-FarmSim/README.md

 1. Clone the repository or download the project files.
 2. Open Unity Hub → Add Project → Select this project folder.
 3. Make sure to use Unity version `6000.0.56f1`.
-4. Open the main scene from `Assets/Scenes/` and press Play.
+4. Open the main scene from `Assets/Scenes/`

 ---